dragondgold/MultiWork/README.md

 It is a Logic Analyzer, Frecuencimeter, LC Meter and Joystick to control my Robotic Arm (I will upload some photos later).
 The hardware is made by me with a dsPIC Microcontroller and communicates with the smartphone through Bluetooth with an HC-06 module.

+You can see my article of this project in Spanish [here](http://tortimax.wordpress.com/2013/07/24/multiwork/).

 ## Logic Analyzer Features
 * 8 channels available
 * Capable of decoding UART and I2C communications